teambit/docs/docs/workspace/02-workspace-ui.md

 title: Workspace UI
 ---

 Bit's workspace comes with a user interface and playground for all components.
 Use this as your component development environment.
-The **workspace UI** enables you to build and maintain components and provide an interactive showcase with documentation portal.
+The **workspace UI** enables you to build and maintain components and provide an interactive showcase with the documentation portal.

 As Bit components are independent modules, you can build components in isolation without worrying about specific dependencies and requirements.